Back to Blog

 That sounds like a small product change.
 It is not.
 It changes the whole format.

-Most meditation apps were built like streaming libraries.
-You open the app, browse a catalog, choose a duration, choose a teacher, and hope one of the sessions feels close enough.
-That model can work.
-It also creates the same friction over and over: too many choices, too little context, and guidance that often feels generic the moment your life gets specific.
+Most meditation apps were built like streaming libraries: open the app, browse a catalog, choose a duration, choose a teacher, and hope one of the sessions feels close enough.
+That model can work for stable routines.
+It breaks down in urgent moments, because the biggest problem in the category is not lack of content.
+It is lack of relevance.

 One answer is personalization that goes deeper than recommendations.